tatumio/tatum-php/docs/Api/CeloApi.md

 Get count of outgoing Celo transactions

-<p><b>1 credit per API call</b></p> <p>Get a number of outgoing Celo transactions for the address.
+**1 credit per API call**

+ Get a number of outgoing Celo transactions for the address.
 When a transaction is sent, there can be multiple outgoing transactions, which are not yet processed by the blockchain.
-To distinguish between them, there is a counter called a nonce, which represents the order of the transaction in the list of outgoing transactions.</p>
+To distinguish between them, there is a counter called a nonce, which represents the order of the transaction in the list of outgoing transactions.

 ### Example